Ogni75/xtensionreference/README.md

-# xtensionreference
-X-Ways Python X-tension Command Reference
+# X-Ways Python X-tension Command Reference

 collected from www.x-ways.net/forensics/x-tensions/XWF_functions.html and c++ source code for the public python x-tension. no guarantee of completeness!